 Occasionally, certain spinal conditions fail to respond sufficiently to conventional care of doctors, physical therapists or even chiropractic doctors.
 Some of the impediments to in-office adjustment of the spine that may require the aid of an anesthetic are:

-1-Buildup of scar tissue (adhesions) both in and around the spinal joints commonly caused by multiple injuries or failed back surgery.
+1. Buildup of scar tissue (adhesions) both in and around the spinal joints commonly caused by multiple injuries or failed back surgery.

-2-Chronic muscle spasm.
+2. Chronic muscle spasm.

-3-Super-sensitivity of injured areas making the patient unable to cooperate for effective treatment.
+3. Super-sensitivity of injured areas making the patient unable to cooperate for effective treatment.

-4-Persistent shortening of muscles, ligaments and tendons.
+4. Persistent shortening of muscles, ligaments and tendons.
 M.U.A. has also been shown to be effective in relieving pain in cases of damaged intervertebral discs.
 Some disc injuries are serious enough to require surgery, but they are relatively infrequent.

-How does anesthesia help the manipulation?
+How does anesthesia help the adjustment?

 When movement of the spine is extremely and intolerably painful, the benefit of being unconscious is obvious, but the anesthesia performs other important functions, such as:

-1-Shuts off the muscle spasm cycle to allow spinal movement.
+1. Shuts off the muscle spasm cycle to allow spinal movement.

-2-Sedates the pain perceiving nerves that have been irritated due to the dysfunctional spine.
+2. Sedates the pain perceiving nerves that have been irritated due to the dysfunctional spine.

-3-Allows complete muscle relaxation to allow the doctor to stretch shortened muscle groups and to break adhesions caused by scar tissue.
+3. Allows complete muscle relaxation to allow the doctor to stretch shortened muscle groups and to break adhesions caused by scar tissue.

 How do I begin an M.U.A. treatment plan?